RAG with OpenSearch: Vector and Hybrid Search Implementation

 return json.loads(response["body"].read())["embedding"]

-OpenSearch and Elasticsearch have nearly identical API for k-NN, but differences exist:
+OpenSearch and Elasticsearch have nearly identical APIs for k-NN, but there are differences:

 Parameter OpenSearch Elasticsearch